GitDepend/GitDepend/docs/source/usage/manage.rst

 manage
 ======

-Manage dependencies in your current directory or other dependencies
+Manage dependencies in your current directory

 .. code-block:: bash

+    -n, --name      Name of the dependency to update

-    --url       Updates/sets the dependency url
+    -u, --url       Updates/sets the dependency url

-    --set-dir   Updates/sets the dir given.
+    -d, --dir       Updates/sets the dir given.

-    --branch    Sets the branch for the given named dependency, or updates all if no depname is given
+    -b, --branch    Sets the branch for the given named dependency, or updates all if no depname is given

 ..